flosell/trailscraper/README.md

 ```

 ### Troubleshooting

+#### TrailScraper is missing some events

+* Make sure you have logs for the `us-east-1` region.
+Some global AWS services (e.g. Route53, IAM, STS, CloudFront) use this region.
+For details, check the [CloudTrail Documentation](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-concepts.html#cloudtrail-concepts-global-service-events)

 #### Click thinks you are in an ASCII environment

 `Click will abort further execution because Python 3 was configured to use ASCII as encoding for the environment.`